memfault/interrupt/_drafts/tracking-code-size.md

 single commit** in the master branch that a developer could branch from has its code size calculated and stored.

 For better or worse, the Zehpyr Project has chosen the "Rebase and Merge" strategy.
 This means that a pull-request can have many commits that don't successfully build in CI.
 It also means that to successfully store code size about every commit, we'll need to build
 `count of pull requests * count of commits in each pull request` times in our CI system.

-> I've come around to Phabricator's "One Idea is One Commit", especially in
+> I've come around to Phabricator's "One Idea is One Commit" philosophy,
-> large projects, as it greatly simplifies release management and
+> especially in large projects.
+It greatly simplifies release management and
 > [reverts](https://github.com/zephyrproject-rtos/zephyr/commits/9b9436dfbe40a162b41ce6418839c5c1fd3d8d65).
+> If this strategy is too heavy of a hammer, I suggest using merge commits.

 ### Determining the Storage